johnsaveus/Molecular-generation-GFlowNet/readme.md

 Nov 15 - Nov 22

-- [ ] Clean unused code for logp task
+- [X] Clean unused code for logp task

-- [ ] Write a script to generate molecules
+- [X] Write a script to generate molecules

+- [ ] Write new script for logp simpler based on MakeRings task

+- [ ] Add wandb to log experiments